natedileas/twosiefoursie/readme.md

 - save scores / high scores?
 - responsive design
-- hover / click for draw / discard
 - ads?
-- netlify domain?
+- undo / count how many clicks? score based on that and n_cards_left?
+- sharing? might be cool to imitate wordle or similar